 Gender identity refers to our personal sense of self around gender: male, female, genderqueer or another identity entirely.
 Gender identity is separate from sex, although many people do feel their gender matches their assigned sex at birth.
-Gender identity is also separate from sexual orientation, as people of any gender can be attracted to people of any same or other gender.
+Gender identity is also separate from sexual orientation, as people of any gender can be attracted to people of any same or another gender.

-We live in a society which is cisnormative, meaning that that people are assumed to be cisgender, or have the same gender identity as their assigned sex at birth, until revealed otherwise.
+We live in a society which is cisnormative, meaning that people are assumed to be cisgender, or have the same gender identity as their assigned sex at birth until revealed otherwise.
 This means that people who are not cisgender may struggle to be visible, or be forced to hide their identity.
 Some people who are not cisgender may go through a long process to accept and understand their gender.

 Infants are assigned as male or female at birth based on their external genitalia.
 While many people feel that this assignation is correct and may never question their gender, not all people fit these assignations.

 Because of the expectations around gender matching their assigned sex at birth, it can be very difficult for trans or gender diverse people to have space to explore their gender, or even recognize exactly what it is about their assigned gender that doesn’t fit.
 Cisgender people may never question their gender, and simply accept that they are male or female as per their assignation at birth.
 Some cis people may be uncomfortable with some of the gender roles assigned to them, but still feel their gender is “right” for them.
-Trans or gender nonconforming people may question or challenge their gender at some point in their life.
+Trans or gender-nonconforming people may question or challenge their gender at some point in their life.

-This may including struggling with invisibility when they are read as cisgender, but don’t identify that way.
+This may including struggling with invisibility when they are read as cisgender but don’t identify that way.